jayqi/spongebob/README.md

 ### Development Version. dEveLoPmEnT VerSIOn.

-To install the development version of this package, use `remotes` to install directly from GitHub:
+To install the dEveLoPmEnT VerSIOn of this package, use `remotes` to install DirEcTlY fROm gItHuB:

-tO InSTaLl thE devELoPmEnT VerSiON of ThiS pACkAGE, usE `remotes` To InSTaLl DirEcTlY fROm gItHuB:

 ``` r
 remotes::install_github("jayqi/spongebob")